 Organizations that may be able to help Adoptive Families with the costs of adopting…

 Texas Christian Adoptions works hard to keep the adoption placement fee as low as possible for our adoptive families, we realize adoptions can be expensive.
 For this reason many grant foundations help bear the costs of adoption.
 Adoptive families residing in Texas may be eligible to receive aid from the state.
 Texas residents are also eligible to apply for many nationwide adoption grants.
-If your thinking about financing your adoption, here are some helpful links that may be instrumental in finding financial assistance.
+If you are thinking about financing your adoption, here are some helpful links that may be instrumental in finding financial assistance.
 PLEASE NOTE: Texas Christian Adoptions is a “for profit” agency.
 We have to be in order to operate within the parameters of our Statement of Faith.
 Make sure the resources that you work with are aware of this.